notes

 screen

-#to start a new session
+# to start a new session

 screen

-# ‘d’ means to detach from the session
+# detach from session:

-screen -r # to re-attach to an existing screen session
+# re-attach to an existing screen session

-#getting help:
+Getting help:

-#man screen
+man screen